Durango Public Library

 Greeley, Colorado

-Located on the block of 6th Street and 8th Avenue of downtown Greeley, the LINC will extend the downtown and become a hub of activity for the High Plains Library District.
-In keeping with the theme of confluence and the importance of water in the region, the exterior perforated metal screen is inspired by the northern Colorado watershed district.
+Located on the block of 6th Street and 8th Avenue of downtown Greeley, the LINC Library Innovation Center extends the downtown and becomes a hub of activity for the High Plains Library District.
+In keeping with the theme of confluence and the importance of water in the region, the exterior perforated metal screen is inspired by the Northern Colorado watershed.

 Named after the newspaper publisher and co-founder of the Union Colony, Horace Greeley, the Greeley Tribune building was built in 1986.
 Custom built for their needs as their second newspaper headquarters, totaling 42,000 square feet, it housed offices, journalists, printing presses, and distribution.